Four-Loop-Team/four-loop/COMPLETION_SUMMARY.md

 that are:

 - **Fully Functional**: All components working as designed
-- **Type Safe**: Complete TypeScript implementation
+- **Type Safe**: Complete TypeScript implementation with strict checking
-- **Accessible**: WCAG compliant with proper ARIA support
+- **Accessible**: WCAG 2.1 compliant with proper ARIA support
-- **Tested**: Comprehensive test coverage (548 tests passing)
+- **Tested**: Comprehensive test coverage (556 tests passing)
 - **Documented**: Clear documentation and usage examples
 - **Design System Compliant**: Consistent styling and behavior
 - **Production Ready**: Build passing, optimized, and deployable

-All known issues have been resolved, VS Code complaints addressed, and the remaining work completed successfully.
+All major implementation tasks have been completed successfully.
+The component library provides a solid foundation for building modern, accessible, and performant React applications.